kaziamov/kaziamov.github.io/_posts/2025-06-10-day-4-at-new-job.md

 tags: [work, development, django]
 ---

-Finished the task, simply, because I decided not to complicate things in conditions of incomplete requirements picture.
-Sent to team lead for review and voiced three variants of how I planned to do it.
-Eventually, needed to redo it to another voiced variant, rewrote the code and fixed tests in half an hour, but ran into a 500 error from the server, fixed it and sent for review.
-Got approval and sent the task to testing.
-Took the next task to work.
+I finished the task simply because I decided not to complicate things given the incomplete requirements picture.
+I sent it to the team lead for review and voiced three variants of how I planned to do it.
+Eventually, I needed to redo it to another voiced variant.
+I rewrote the code and fixed tests in half an hour, but ran into a 500 error from the server.
+I fixed it and sent for review.
+I got approval and sent the task to testing.
+Then I took the next task to work on.

-While working on the task, noted that the frontend was written very well and allows dynamically forming data depending on types of incoming data.
-That is, the frontend doesn't know what fields it will render and expected fields don't appear in the code at all, only their types.
-Really liked such implementation.
+While working on the task, I noted that the frontend was written very well and allows dynamically forming data depending on types of incoming data.
+That is, the frontend doesn't know what fields it will render, and expected fields don't appear in the code at all - only their types.
+I really liked such implementation.

-In Python code, encountered such a construction `dict1 |= dict2`, as short writing of `dict1.update(dict2)`.
+In the Python code, I encountered such a construction: `dict1 |= dict2`, as a short form of `dict1.update(dict2)`.
 Nice surprise to learn something new.
-Together with the fact that I'm now actively using Podman and trying work with clusters in GCP, there was a desire to record new training videos for YouTube.
+Together with the fact that I'm now actively using Podman and trying to work with clusters in GCP, I had a desire to record new training videos for YouTube.

-Yesterday set up a 4K monitor, which made it comfortable to work.
+Yesterday I set up a 4K monitor, which made it comfortable to work.
 You could say I bought it purely so that PyCharm with all sidebars fits on the screen.
 That's all for now, keeping you posted.